Home schooling - Elective Home Education (EHE)

 A good curriculum includes personal and social education, health education, outdoor and environmental education, citizenship, careers, food technology and information and communication technology (ICT).

 Opportunities to mix and relate with other children and adults are also important to a child's personal and social development.

 The law requires a child to be educated from the start of the term following their fifth birthday until the last Friday in June in the school year they are 16.

 We respect your right to educate your children at home and aim to provide information and guidance for parents who are considering or have decided to Electively home educate (EHE) their children.

 If your child has never attended school, it is strongly recommended that you notify us as you could get access to support, call us on 01554 742369 or contact us at: EHEenquiries@carmarthenshire.gov.uk

 The initial meeting with the EHE advisor should be held within four school weeks of you deciding to provide home education.
 We will meet with you to discuss our role in monitoring your child’s education.
-Ideally your child should attend this meeting so that we can get a better understanding of their wishes and opinions on what is important to them.
+Ideally your child should attend this meeting so that we can get a better understanding of their wishes and opinions and what is important to them.

 - provide advice and support on curriculum matters